- 15th January, 2020

 – Sharpen Concentration

-I’ve been working with this app for three months.
+I’ve been working with this app on and off for over 2 years now.
 At first I feared I was going to think it was all a bit silly and too bohemian for a city girl like me, but I can honestly say it has completely brought my mind back on track.
 I had become a real hypothetical worrier – give me a real problem and I could handle it and solve it, but my mind was full of “What if”s that were taking over.
 Working with Head Space has given me the opportunity to evaluate these, determine what’s important to me and as a result, I am now a habitual Head Spacer.

 Stop exercising your worry muscle